UniversalDependencies/UD_Armenian-BSUT/README.md

 # Acknowledgments

+This treebank is developed in the frame of the program "HayLingvoTech" excellency center implemented by the V. Brusov State University with the funding of the Competitive Innovation Fund of Armenia.

 The treebank created by: Marat M. Yavrumyan, Rima R. Grigoryan, Anna S. Danielyan, Setrag H. M. Hovsepian

 ## References